A Journey to Mandala

 Danita Nelms | Co-Founder | Event Manager | 500-Hour ERYT

-The first glimmer arrived during the pandemic.
-I felt scared and worried.
+The first glimmer arrived during the pandemic. when Danita felt scared and worried.
 Didn’t we all?!
 Some yoga studios closed and teachers were not teaching.
-Our practices radically shifted at home.
-My heart felt so achy and heavy.
+Yoga practices radically shifted at home.
+Her heart felt so achy and heavy.

-I do not recall the day the idea arrived.
+She does not recall the exact day the idea arrived.
 There were a lot of quiet days that all felt the same.
-I had been practicing Sun A Salutations (no worries if you do not know what they are) and birthday leg lifts (again, no worries) daily in my sunroom that first summer when we were in lock down.
-The sun would peak around the rooftop and plant a few sparkles on my yoga mat.
-Those sparkly moments inspired celebration.
-I did not want the feeling of the celebration to end.
-There she was, a festival, tiny and perfect on my mat, full of expansive energy.
+Danita had been practicing Sun A Salutations (no worries if you do not know what they are) and birthday leg lifts (again, no worries) daily in her sunroom that first summer when everyone was in lock down.
+The sun would peak around the rooftop and plant a few sparkles on her yoga mat.
+Those sparkly moments inspired celebration and she did not want the feeling of the celebration to end.
+There she was, a festival, tiny and perfect on Danita's mat, full of expansive energy.

-I spoke to groups in the community, letting them in on what was coming through for me.
-Some folks around the area have told me they remember hearing me talk of a festival those years ago.
+Danita spoke to groups in the community, letting them in on what was coming through for her.
+Some folks around the area told her they remember hearing her talk of a festival those years ago.
 The seed of the festival sat.
 She was ready for a willing crew.

 They showed up in their yoga clothing with all the props.
 It is time.
 There are huge smiles on their faces, happily tipped to the sun.
 The festival is being nurtured to life in Wisconsin.
 A very long time ago, yoga was one teacher and one student practicing together.
 Now we are practicing together in connection and community.